api2cart/kotlin-sdk/docs/ProductApi.md

 //import org.openapitools.client.models.*

+val apiInstance = ProductApi() val start : kotlin.Int = 0 // kotlin.Int | This parameter sets the number from which you want to get entities
+val count : kotlin.Int = 20 // kotlin.Int | This parameter sets the entity amount that has to be retrieved.
+Max allowed count=250
-val apiInstance = ProductApi() val pageCursor : kotlin.String =  // kotlin.String | Used to retrieve products child items via cursor-based pagination (it can't be used with any other filtering parameter) val start : kotlin.Int = 0 // kotlin.Int | This parameter sets the number from which you want to get entities val count : kotlin.Int = 20 // kotlin.Int | This parameter sets the entity amount that has to be retrieved.
-Max allowed count=250 val params : kotlin.String = id,model,price,images // kotlin.String | Set this parameter in order to choose which entity fields you want to retrieve val responseFields : kotlin.String = {result{children{id,parent_id,sku,upc,images,combination}}} // kotlin.String | Set this parameter in order to choose which entity fields you want to retrieve val exclude : kotlin.String = false // kotlin.String | Set this parameter in order to choose which entity fields you want to ignore.
-Works only if parameter `params` equal force_all val createdFrom : kotlin.String = 2010-07-29 13:45:52 // kotlin.String | Retrieve entities from their creation date
+val pageCursor : kotlin.String =  // kotlin.String | Used to retrieve products child items via cursor-based pagination (it can't be used with any other filtering parameter) val productId : kotlin.String = 10 // kotlin.String | Filter by parent product id
-val createdTo : kotlin.String = 2100-08-29 13:45:52 // kotlin.String | Retrieve entities to their creation date
-val modifiedFrom : kotlin.String = 2010-07-29 13:45:52 // kotlin.String | Retrieve entities from their modification date
-val modifiedTo : kotlin.String = 2100-08-29 13:45:52 // kotlin.String | Retrieve entities to their modification date
-val productId : kotlin.String = 10 // kotlin.String | Filter by parent product id
 val productIds : kotlin.String = 4,5 // kotlin.String | Filter by parent product ids
 val sku : kotlin.String = bag_01 // kotlin.String | Filter by products variant's sku